SalomePlatform/hexablock/doc/gui_blocks_for_cyl_pipe.rst

 Make Cylinder
 =============

-To make a **Cylinder** in the **Main Menu** select **Model -> Make cylinder**.
+To make a **Cylinder** in the **Main Menu** select **Model -> Make Cylinder**.

 To make a cylinder, the following data are required:

-- Cylinder: cylinder
+- Cylinder: a cylinder.

-- Vector: vector on the base of the cylinder to start hexahedra.
+- Vector: a vector on the base of the cylinder to start hexahedra.

-- nr: number of blocks on radial.
+- nr: the number of blocks on radial.

-- na: number of angular section.
+- na: the number of angular section.

-- nl: number of blocks along the axis of the cylinder.
+- nl: the number of blocks along the axis of the cylinder.

 The dialogue box to make a cylinder is: